-- (1) The initial event pedestal, PINIT, is found, as the mean of the NP consecutive samples in the pedestal window. - (2) The samples within the hit search window are searched for a hit, which is found if two or more consecutive samples meet or exceed a hit threshold PINIT+H. If the hit is found, the first sample number of the pair at or over threshold is designated TC.
+- (1) The initial event pedestal, PINIT, is found, as the mean of the NP consecutive samples in the pedestal window. - (2) The hit threshold PINIT+H is calculated and the samples within the hit search window (PINIT+PG to WE) are searched for a hit.
+If a hit is found, the first sample number of the pair at or over threshold is designated TC.
 If no hit is found, no further action is taken. - (3) The mean local pedestal is obtained as the mean of NP2 samples ending with TC-PG. - (4) A small number NU of consecutive samples surrounding sample TC are sent to the time-finding module, which is described later.
 This returns the time of the pulse leading edge. - (5) The integrated signal is calculated, starting with the sample containing the pulse leading edge and continuing either for a total of IE samples, or until sample WE has been included.
 Pedestal values are not subtracted from this. - (6) A count of the number of samples with data overflow during the integration period is made. - (7) The hit search window samples are scanned, starting with sample TC, for the first maximum in value.
 The maximum is found by looking for a sample which is greater than its predecessor, may be followed by one or more samples matching its value, and is followed by two consecutive samples which decrease in value. - (8) Up to NPK-1 later peaks in the hit window are identified.

 FIGURE 1.
-Examples of pulse analysis, showing the trigger, pedestal and hit search windows, and the integration region used with configuration parameter IE set to 30 (top) and 200 (bottom).
+Examples of pulse analysis, showing the trigger, pedestal and hit search windows, and the integration region used with configuration parameter IE set to 55 (top) and 200 (bottom).
 Integration starts with the sample containing the leading edge of the pulse as determined by the timing algorithm.